![]() |

 Colonel Anthony Gethryn It was about 1885 that a son was born to an English squire and to a Spanish mother who had been a dancer, actress, and painter.
 Apparently the boy, Anthony, inherited his mother's versatility, for he excelled both in studies and sports at Oxford.
 Later, he painted and wrote.
 In his younger days, Gethryn was a shade over six feet tall, weighed about 175 pounds, had black hair and a very dark complexion.
 He rose from private to colonel during his World War I career.
 He had been wounded but returned to duty in the Secret Service.
 After the war, he went to the country to live quietly on an inheritance and to write a novel.
 He was called upon to solve a local murder and soon acquired a reputation with Scotland Yard, and an attractive wife named Lucia.
 He enjoys riding and traveling through the countryside.
 Dr Alcazar |

-site search how to order free delivery contact us
+how to order free delivery contact us